 Donate to Bark!
 Your contribution makes a difference!

-Bark's lawsuit alledges that the Forest Service did not comply with the National Environmental Policy Act (NEPA) and National Forest Management Act (NFMA) in its decision to log this sensitive and geologically unstable watershed.
-Despite active litigation, the Forest Service proceeded with entering into contracts with Candian timber giant Interfor to log the component Bass and Drum sales (note the Jazz theme?).
+In July 2013, Bark filed a lawsuit challenging the Forest Service on the Jazz Timber Sale.
+Bark's lawsuit alleges that the Forest Service did not comply with the National Environmental Policy Act (NEPA) and National Forest Management Act (NFMA) in its decision to log this geologically unstable watershed.
+Despite active litigation, the Forest Service proceeded with entering into contracts with Candian timber giant Interfor to log the component Bass and Drum sales (note the Jazz theme).
 For more information on the details of our lawsuit please read the article, ‘Bark Sues on Jazz Timber Sale.’
-Bark is represented in the lawsuit by NEPA Coordinator and Staff Attorney Brenna Bell, and by Dave Becker of the Law Office of David H. Becker, LLC.
+Bark is represented in the lawsuit by Staff Attorney Brenna Bell, and by Dave Becker of the Law Office of David H. Becker, LLC.

-The Forest Service initiated planning for the Jazz Timber Sale in 2011, with a proposal to log about 2,000 acres spread throughout 30 square miles of the Collawash River watershed.
+Background: The Forest Service initiated planning for the Jazz Timber Sale in 2011, with a proposal to log about 2,000 acres spread throughout 30 square miles of the Collawash River watershed.
 The Collawash is a tributary to the Clackamas River and is host to the last wild late run of winter coho salmon, making it key spot for the survival of this species.
 The Collawash is also considered the most geologically unstable area in all of Mt.
-Hood National Forest, having experienced seven landslides in a single year alone.
+Hood National Forest, located on a geolocial formation known as an earthflow.
+Earthflows are described by the Forest Service as slow moving glaciers of soil.
 Logging loosens soil and increases sediment runoff into streams and rivers, and Bark is concerned these impacts would be magnified on this unstable landscape, and would negatively impact water health and salmon habitat.

 The Jazz Timber Sale is being billed as restoration, yet would allocate time and money to re-build 12 miles of old roads that have been either been actively decommissioned by the Forest Service or are naturally reincorporating into the landscape, and would construct 0.4 miles of new road.
 Additionally, the large size and vast span of Jazz makes it very difficult for the public, let alone the Forest Service, to accurately gauge the environmental effects.
 Nonetheless, Bark groundtruthers have spent more than 600 hours to survey all proposed Jazz units.